Unplugged on Block Island

 The Mitchell Cottage is the most recent addition to our resort.
 It is located on the property of The 1661 Inn...
 Read More ›

 NOTE: Hotel has updated Covid response amenities please scroll to bottom of the page for details.
 Circa 1888...
 Read More ›

 The New Shoreham House is located in town across from the ferry landing.
 Most rooms here have shared bathrooms...
 Read More ›

 Leave your worries on the mainland and enjoy the mystique of Block Island.
 Offshore Property specializes in...
 Read More ›

 Stay in town just steps from Crescent Beach and less than a block from the Old Harbor ferry landing.
 This...
 Read More ›

 A modern inn with a historic feel.
 On the water.
 Featuring whirlpool tubs, private decks and large bridal...
 Read More ›

 Phillips Real Estate is an office made up of year-round, friendly personnel.
 We are a vibrant year round real...
 Read More ›

-One of the loveliest of Block Island's small B+B's, The Sea Breeze has been a family business on the island...
+One of the loveliest of Block Island's small B+B's, The Sea Breeze is a family-run business for over 35 years....
 Read More ›

 The Torrey House is located on Payne Road about a mile from town and the beaches.
 This property is owner...
 Read More ›